dante-darie/geometric-library/README.md

 const { Point } = require('geometric-library');
 ```

-If you're using TypeScript for your project you can also `import` types and interfaces for all the exported functionalities, which is very much recommended as it will make your life easier in terms of understading how everything works.
+If you're using TypeScript for your project you can also `import` types and interfaces for all the exported functionalities, which is recommended as it will make your life easier in terms of understading how everything works.

 ```javascript
 import { IPoint, TPointValues } from 'geometric-library';